Gas excitation of post-starburst galaxies at 0.6 < z < 1.3

 \subsection{Low-$J$ CO emission}

 Since the main goal of this study is to compare the CO(5–4) and lower-$J$ CO transitions, we re-analysed archival public data targeting the CO(2–1), CO(3–2), and/or CO(4–3) emission lines using the same procedure adopted for the CO(5–4) emission (Section \ref{subsec:co54}).
-The fluxes we obtain are on average 20\% fainter than those reported in the literature \citep{Suess2017, Bezanson2021, Zanella2023}, due to the different models used to extract the one-dimensional spectra and measure fluxes.
-In particular, \citet{Suess2017} and \citet{Bezanson2021} used a circular Gaussian model with position and size allowed to vary across the line profile, whereas \citet{Zanella2023} adopted a point-source model with fixed position across the line profile.
-To homogenize the measurements across samples and transitions, we adopted an elliptical Gaussian model, and we report all fluxes in Table \ref{tab:measurements}.
+The fluxes we obtain are on average 20\% fainter than those reported in the literature \citep{Suess2017, Bezanson2021, Zanella2023}, due to the different methodology used to extract the one-dimensional spectra and measure fluxes.
+In our analysis, we adopt fixed elliptical apertures that are held constant across all velocity channels and across all datasets.
+In contrast, \citet{Suess2017} and \citet{Bezanson2021} adopt circular Gaussian models with radii that vary on a channel-by-channel basis.
+We prefer the fixed-aperture approach because it minimizes the impact of noise fluctuations in individual channels, and it ensures that exactly the same spatial region is used when measuring fluxes in different transitions, which is particularly important for robust line ratio measurements.
+We verified that using elliptical instead of circular Gaussian models yields negligible differences.
+The main difference with respect to the \cite{Zanella2023} dataset instead lies in the adopted source model.
+While \cite{Zanella2023} use a point-source model, motivated by the fact that the CO(3–2) transition appeared unresolved in their data, we adopt an elliptical Gaussian model.
+This choice is made to ensure methodological consistency with the analysis applied to the rest of our sample.
+Since the same apertures are applied consistently to all datasets, any systematic difference in the absolute flux normalization does not affect the derived line ratios.
+We report all fluxes in Table \ref{tab:measurements}.
 A comparison of the spatial locations and morphologies of the different emission lines is shown in Figure \ref{fig:sample}.